thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 ### Create a basic page with VSCode

-1. In the `WIP` folder, create a folder called `Ch01-Practice`.
-You can create this folder by right-clicking the `WIP` folder, and choosing New Folder.
+1. In the `WIP` folder, create a file called `index.html`.
+You can create this folder by right-clicking the `WIP` folder, and choosing New File.

-1. Create a file in the new folder.
-You can right-click the `Ch01-Practice` folder and choose New File.
-Call the file `basics.html`.

-1. In the empty file, type `html` and pause.
+1. In the empty `index.html` file, type `html` and pause.
 You should see a menu with options for html templates.
 Choose the one that is `html:5`.
 We will review the structure of this file in upcoming chapters.

 1. In `<head>` and then in `<title>` modify it to look like this:
     ```html